OCamlPro/superbol-studio-oss/README.md

 whenever you start a debugging session, *e.g* with <kbd>F5</kbd>).

 Save the `tasks.json` as shown.
-Definitions for this task notably include a `for-debug` flag, that instructs the compiler to insert debug annotations into generated executable files (this effectively passes flags `-ftraceall` and `-g` to `cobc`).
-The `extra-args` setting can be edited to pass additional arguments to `cobc`.
+Definitions for this task notably include a `forDebug` flag, that instructs the compiler to insert debug annotations into generated executable files (this effectively passes flags `-ftraceall` and `-g` to `cobc`).
+The `extraArgs` setting can be edited to pass additional arguments to `cobc`.

 ![`tasks.json` for debug](./assets/superbol-tasks.json.png)